‘Is My Cancer Coming Back?’ How to Cope with the Fear of a Recurrence

 This anxiety can be especially intense before a follow-up scan.
 There’s even a name for it: scanxiety.

-If you’re a cancer survivor nodding your head as you read this, these suggestions from Dr. Finestone may help you worry less and feel more hopeful:
+If all this sounds familiar, these suggestions may help you worry less and feel more hopeful:

 While you wait for results, surround yourself with people you can count on for lots of TLC, and give yourself some too.
-Distract yourself with something that gives you pleasure (such as a massage or a dinner out with a close friend) or will engage you (such as an engrossing movie or book).
+Engaging in activities you enjoy may help you take your mind off your fears.
+Maybe that’s a massage, a manicure or a movie.

-Focus on wellness.
 Instead of using your energy worrying, redirect it toward staying healthy.
-Consider consulting with a registered dietician who specializes in healthy diets for cancer patients.
+Consider consulting with a registered dietitian who can help you plan a healthy diet.
 Be as physically active as you can—exercise can boost your mood.
 And if you’re a smoker, try to quit.

 You can also turn to the Patient-to-Patient Support Network at Fox Chase.
 This telephone-based support program can put you in touch with other survivors who have a similar cancer or who have had similar treatments.
 Call 215-214-1618 for information.